Graduate Certificate of Public Policy

 About the program

-In just six months study time (or equivalent part-time), a Graduate Certificate of Public Policy gives you an ANU graduate degree and the real-world knowledge that matters to governments, businesses and communities in Australia.
+In just six months study time (or equivalent part-time), a Graduate Certificate of Public Policy gives you an ANU Award and the real-world knowledge that matters to governments, businesses and communities in Australia.

 You can use your undergraduate degree in any discipline – including arts, sciences, economics, commerce and law – to enter the Graduate Certificate program.